SpaceManiac/HamSandwich/docs/libcurl/libcurl-tutorial.md

  size_t function(char *bufptr, size_t size, size_t nitems, void *userp);
 ~~~
 Where *bufptr* is the pointer to a buffer we fill in with data to upload
-and *size*nitems* is the size of the buffer and therefore also the maximum
+and *nitems* is the size of the buffer and therefore also the maximum
 amount of data we can return to libcurl in this call.
 The *userp* pointer
 is the custom pointer we set to point to a struct of ours to pass private data
 between the application and the callback.